 What else do I need to know?

-Like other traditional broadcasters, ITV needs to stay aware to the threat posed by deep-pocketed streaming giants like Netflix, Amazon, and Apple.
+Like other traditional broadcasters, ITV needs to stay aware of the threat posed by deep-pocketed streaming giants like Netflix, Amazon, and Apple.
 If audiences continue to decline then revenue from ads will follow suit and that’s worrying for the broadcaster’s bottom line and its future.
-Experts have suggested ITV needs to invest in its streaming services, and earlier this year they announced a joint venture with the BBC called Britbox to do just that, so watch this space!
+Experts have suggested ITV needs to invest in its streaming services, and back in 2019 they launched a joint venture with the BBC and Channel 4 called Britbox to do just that.

 - What Is Channel 4?